The House of Talen was a merchant

 perfect example of a University hero) and gets the knowledge and

 So Well Known Stuff:

 A map is provided for referral and general surveillance.
-While it

 up very well, you may be able to note certain items: